 The ten knowledge areas are Integration management, Scope management, Schedule management, Cost management, Quality management, Resource management, Communication management, Risk management, Procurement management, and Stakeholder management.

 Each process group and knowledge areas have its own concepts, inputs/outputs, tools, and techniques.
 Which can be covert by project teams for management application.

 In PMP, the role of a project manager is the controller and leader of five process groups and is also responsible for the results.

 ACP: Agile mode

 When it comes to roles in agile project management, most agile methods (especially scrum) do not include project managers.
-The roles and responsibilities of a traditional project manager are shared by the scrum team, namely the development team, SM (ScrumMaster), and product owner.
+The roles and responsibilities of a traditional project manager are shared by the scrum team.
+Namely the development team, SM (ScrumMaster), and product owner.

 Scrum’s agility lies in that every sprint is continuous.
 Within the timebox of each sprint, there will be 15% time to make a sprint plan, and there is no time interval between adjacent sprints.
-In other words, the development is continuous, and the next sprint will be started immediately after the end of the previous sprint.
+In other words, the development is continuous, and the next sprint will start immediately after the end of the previous sprint.